evan-narayan/voithos/docs/grafana-prometheus-config.md

 ## Prometheus Scrape interval
 Scrape interval is time period after which an exporter collects data.
 Lower scrape interval can put stress on resources.
 By default it collects data after every one minute.
-For changing `scrape_interval`, open `/etc/kolla/prometheus-server/prometheus.yml`.
+One way of changing it is to configure a custom `prometheus.yml` before deployment in `OpenStack Service Configuration` step.
+For changing `scrape_interval` after deployment, open `/etc/kolla/prometheus-server/prometheus.yml`.
 Change the value of `scrape_interval` under `global` and under `scrape_configs` if any of the exporter has `scrape_interval` variable defined.

 ## TLS Configuration